Sebastian-Gerken/hauptseminararbeit_genauigkeit_automatisierter_zahlungen_fuss_rad/README.md

-# Traffic Data Analysis
+# Trafficcount-cv-gt-evaluation

-This script processes traffic data from multiple sources and formats, and outputs a series of binary classification tests for each interval.
+This script processes trafficevent data from OpenTrafficCam OTVision processed with OTAnalytic and Groundtruth data, and outputs a series of binary classification tests for each interval.

 ## Dependencies